Unconditional Bernoulli Tree-Based Scan Statistics for R

 The proportion of exposed individuals in the dataset.
 Will be calculated based on

-if both are supplied.- n_exposed
+n_exposed, andn_unexposedif both are supplied.- n_exposed

 Number of exposed individuals (Optional).